 - The monitor information is correct and the appropriate monitor type is selected.
 If necessary, update the monitor driver. - Ensure that an appropriate refresh rate is selected by doing the following: - 1.
 Connect the external monitor to the monitor connector, and then connect the monitor to an electrical outlet. - 2.
-Turn on the external monitor and the computer.

-3. Right-click on the desktop, and click Display settings → Advanced display settings.
+Turn on the external monitor and the computer. - 3.
+Right-click on the desktop, and do the following: - For Windows 7: Click Screen resolution. - For Windows 10: Click Display settings → Advanced display settings.